You are currently viewing Best Backpacking Pillows for Side Sleepers

 There are four basic categories of backpacking pillows: compressible, inflatable, hybrid, and stuffable.
 Each has its pros and cons when it comes to weight, support, height, comfort, ease of use, and pack size.

 • Compressible: These pillows are filled with down feathers, synthetic fibers, foam, or a combination of these.
 They are soft and much like your real pillow from your bedroom.
-There are also more comfortable and easy to use than other types.
+They are also more comfortable and easy to use than other types.

 • Inflatable: Inflatable pillows are all filled with air and they are the lightest options available.
 You need to blow in air through a valve to use one.
 You can also adjust the thickness and firmness by letting air out through the valve.
-When deflated they’re smallest in size and take very little space in your backpack.
+When deflated they’re the smallest in size and take up very little space in your backpack.

 • Hybrid: Hybrid pillows have the characteristics of both inflatable and compressible pillows.
 They feature a compressible top layer, which provides comfort, and an inflatable bottom side to increase support while reducing its packed volume.

 • Stuffable: This is a relatively new type of pillow.
-These are lightly padded that can be stuffed with things like clothes, jackets, or extra socks.
+These are lightly padded and can be stuffed with things like clothes, jackets, or extra socks.
 They provide great support and comfort without adding any extra bulk.

 Types of Sleepers

-Thin pillows are great for stomach sleepers because they do not need a lot of support, while on the other hand, side sleepers need a thick and supportive pillow to keep their head level with the spine when lying on your side.
+Thin pillows are great for stomach sleepers because they do not need a lot of support, while on the other hand, side sleepers need a thick and supportive pillow to keep their head level with the spine when lying on their side.
 Back sleepers need moderate support – a little more than stomach sleepers and less than side sleepers.

 Conclusion